rfhb/ctrdata/README.md

   administrator credentials needed.

-- In macOS including 11 Big Sur, these are already installed; as alternative and 🔔for macOS 12 Monterey, [`homebrew`](https://brew.sh/) can be used: `brew install php`, which seems to include the libraries required for `ctrdata`.
+- In macOS including 11 Big Sur, these are already installed; as alternative and 🔔for macOS 12 Monterey and above, [`homebrew`](https://brew.sh/) can be used: `brew install php`, which seems to include the libraries required for `ctrdata`.

-- In Linux, these are usually already installed; tools for installation vary by distribution (e.g.,
-  `sudo apt install php-cli php-xml php-json`).
+- In Linux, these are usually already installed; tools to install vary by distribution (e.g., `sudo apt install php-cli php-xml php-json`).

 ## Overview of functions in `ctrdata`